To Buy: To order, simply email me at

 Select Aquatics- your purchase supports keeping these fish in the

-from being kept and bred by aquarists.
+the wild, and from being maintained and bred by aquarists

 Greg Sage- Owner